officert/MenuGen/README.md

 Menu Gen is a site menu generator for MVC.
 It provides a variety of ways to create site menus in your MVC application.
-Out of the box it contains an attribute-based reflection node generator for creating menus by decorating your controller actions with attributes, an xml node generator so you can optionally declare your menus in xml, as well as a base class you can dervive from to create additional menu generators (e.g. for a sql database).
+Out of the box it contains an attribute-based reflection node generator for creating menus by decorating your controller actions with attributes, as well as a base class you can dervive from to create additional menu generators (e.g. for a sql database).

 MenuGen is built using a very light weight [IOC Container](https://github.com/officert/MenuGen/wiki/IOC-Container).
 The internal container is exposed via the MenuGen class and allows you to easily plug in your own implementations